catpea/catpea-project/database/furkies-purrkies/poem-1130/index.md

 ---
 Right, Left, Left Left,
-We now know, right from left.
+We don't know, right from left.

 Four, three, two one,
 We don't need no cars no more.